-Why I thought Teddy was the two-goal hero in 1999
+Why I thought Teddy was our two-goal hero in 1999

 I travelled with four friends and we had gone from Eurostar to Paris, stayed over in the capital and flown to Perpignan early in the morning.
 We then hired a car to drive into Spain and arrived in plenty of time to spend the day in Catalunya, soaking up the sun and mixing with the thousands of Reds.
-‘Taking over, taking over, taking over Barcelona’.I’ve been fortunate enough to watch United in Champions League finals in Moscow, Rome and London since but this one, my first, will always feel extra special.
-Arriving in the ground just as the late Montserrat Caballe belted out her famous hit, originally recorded with Freddie Mercury, and gazing at this incredible sea of supporters in one of the best stadia in the world.
+‘Taking over, taking over, taking over Barcelona’.I’ve since been fortunate enough to watch United in Champions League finals in Moscow, Rome and London but this one, my first, will always feel extra special.
+When I arrived in the ground, as Montserrat Caballe belted out her famous hit Barcelona, originally recorded with Freddie Mercury, I found myself gazing at this incredible sea of supporters in one of the best stadia in the world.

-When Mario Basler’s free-kick nestled in the net in front of us, it felt to me like I was the first person to respond by shouting: ‘United, United, United’ – as was the general rallying cry whenever we suffered a setback.
+When Mario Basler’s early free-kick for Bayern nestled in Peter Schmeichel's net in front of us, it felt to me like I was the first person to respond by shouting: ‘United, United, United’ – as was the general rallying cry whenever we suffered a setback.
 I’m sure I wasn’t but I was just feeling so optimistic about the whole occasion and determined to, at least in my mind, pass on some positive vibes!

 I was only 26 at the time but it felt like I was right to take a step back, let others live this moment while I thought about just what it meant - to me, my father and every other United fan on the planet.
 It will never get better than this.
 Nothing in football could ever top this most dramatic of comebacks.

 Thankfully, it didn’t take long for that feeling of fulfilment to fade with more challenges emerging.
 Yes, it was a shame to miss out on the homecoming in Manchester as we stayed for a few days on the coast near Barcelona but, kicking a ball around on the beach the day after, I was still feeling on top of the world.
-This was perhaps surprising because we hadn’t been able to book a hotel so we’d had to grab only a few hours’ sleep in the car the night before!I’ve seen those two goals hundreds of times since.
+This was perhaps surprising because we hadn’t been able to book a hotel so we’d had to grab only a few hours’ sleep in the car the night before!I’ve seen those two goals by Sheringham and Solskjaer hundreds of times in the 20 years that have now passed since that evening.
 Every time, without fail, the hairs on the back of my neck stand up and I have a physical reaction to it.
 It still feels almost surreal to know I was there watching it all unfold in front of my eyes.
-At least, I've got to clearly see Ole get the final touch.
 What a feeling, what a night!

 The opinions in this story are personal to the author and do not necessarily reflect the views of Manchester United Football Club.